calkinsr2017/AWSGameLiftExampleProject/README.md

 # Upload to AWS (Fleet, Queue)
+Everything that goes in a fleet - https://youtu.be/_A4JiDY24gM?t=1004

 ### Need to create a IAM Policy and user.
 1. IAM -> Policies -> Create Policy